denisbiryukov/automated-trading-system/README.md

 - Deep analysis of every past and future trade.
 - Technologies: C++, Golang, PostgreSQL, MongoDB.

-I invite serious people to join the project and earn a lot of money together.
+I invite serious people to join the project and earn a lot of money together.<br>
-My e-mail: consul-incom@ya.ru
+e-mail: consul-incom@ya.ru
 Denis